0atman/noboilerplate/scripts/Stop Writing Rust.md

 When I build an application in Rust, I feel more confidant that it will work now, and for all time, than in any other language.

 There's not just one reason why I feel like this, many parts of the language come together to make this feeling concrete.
-Some of these features are good practice in other languages, but Rust makes them mandatory.
+Some of these features are just good practice in other languages, but Rust makes them mandatory.
 Many of these features appear to be unique to Rust, among popular languages.

 Today I'm going to talk about my observations of how in other languages it's easy to start projects, but in rust, it's easy to finish them